Meowmerry/meowmerry/README.md

 <img src="./asset/cover.png"  width="100%" />
 <img src="./asset/giphy.gif" width="5%" />

 I'm Thasanee, nickname Meow.
-I would like to be a Software Developer, a Software Engineer and always love to be happy and delight woooo, :😄 :.
+I'm a Software Developer, a Software Engineer and always love to be happy and delight woooo,😄 :.

 Front End Software Developer originally from Thailand with a passion to learn new technologies.
 Strong problem solving and organizational skills useful in any multidisciplinary setting.